 A question that I get all the time is, “Fabienne, what numbers should I track in my business?”
 My answer?
 Track all the numbers you want to grow—and expenses, which of course you don’t want to grow.
 I’m always shocked that when I ask someone how much they’ve made so far in their business this year or this month, a lot of times they don’t have an answer to that question.
 For many years, before I had a full-time financial person for my business, I always knew, to the day, how much I had made that month as opposed to what my goal was.

-At Client Attraction, we track everything in the business, but here’s where I want you to start.
+At The Leveraged Business, we track everything in the business, but here’s where I want you to start.
 Number one, start tracking the number of clients that you have.
 Some people just don’t know this number.
 You need to know how many clients are in each program versus what is your goal of number of clients in each program.
 (Click here to tweet this.)

 I also want you to track your income because what you track, grows.
 You’ll track on a marketing level so you can measure where you are compared to your goal in any given month and you’ll also track from a metaphysical, “manifesty-y” kind of way so that you know what how much money you want to attract into your business.